Some fossil fuels are cleaner and emit less greenhouse gases than others.

 Summary – Fossil Fuel That Emits The Most CO2 & Greenhouse Gases

-- In China, coal emits the most total tonnes of CO2 emissions
+In China, coal emits the most total tonnes of CO2 emissions by far right now

-- For transport – considering only tailpipe emissions, natural gas also emits 15 to 20 percent less heat-trapping gases than gasoline when burned in today’s typical vehicle
+For transport – considering only tailpipe emissions (where over 80% of the emissions take place), natural gas also emits 15 to 20 percent less heat-trapping gases than gasoline when burned in today’s typical vehicle

 Most Global CO2 Emissions By Fuel Source